The BP oil rig explosion just hit the two-month milestone.

 A byproduct of BP’s PR nightmare involves the resurrection of the Exxon Valdez tanker spill that occurred more than 20 years ago.

-Using the Factiva database (global version), we pulled up the number of articles that mention the Exxon Valdez crisis up to its two-month milestone.
-We also captured the number of articles on the BP crisis that included the Exxon Valdez spill, again using the two-month period from point of accident.
+Using the Factiva database (global version), we looked at the number of articles that mention the Exxon Valdez crisis up to its two-month milestone.
+We also look at the number of articles on the BP crisis that included the Exxon Valdez spill, again using the two-month period from point of accident.

 For ExxonMobil brand stewards, this must make for a sobering read.